shiftEscape/auto-label-pulls/README.md

 ## Features

-- Automatic Label Assignment: Labels are automatically assigned to new pull requests based on the target branch, removing the need for manual labelling.
+- `Automatic Label Assignment`: Labels are automatically assigned to new pull requests based on the target branch, removing the need for manual labelling.

-- Customizable: You can configure which labels correspond to which branches, allowing you to use in a way that suits your project's needs.
+- `Customizable`: You can configure which labels correspond to which branches, allowing you to use in a way that suits your project's needs.

-- Easy to Integrate: Simply add this action to your repository's workflow and it will start working immediately.
+- `Easy to Integrate`: Simply add this action to your repository's workflow and it will start working immediately.

 ## Usage